Best Beaches in West Maui Top Guide 2025

 During the non-whale season, Ka’anapali Beach transforms into a water sports haven.
 It’s not uncommon to see tourists and locals indulging in jet skiing, parasailing, and windsurfing across the blue waters.

-It’s a great opportunity to see the whales from shore during whale season.
+It’s an excellent opportunity to see the whales from shore during whale season.
 Bring some binoculars to watch these magnificent creatures.

 Hanaka’o’o Beach Park, aka Canoe Beach